Andr3wTorr3s/Craigslist-Finder/README.md

 # Craigslist-Finder
-This craigslist API finder can return all posts from a craigslist search page with any filters applied.
-I used it with twilio to send my phone updates on my searches.
+Dealing with the HTML Pages of craigslist is a hassle, this api can do it for you.
+I used this api to constantly look for new listings when I bought my first car.
+I made it so that it would text me every hour if there was a new post that matched my search.

+For information on how to use twilio to send you text messages go to https://www.twilio.com/docs/sms/quickstart/python it walks you through purchasing a phone number and how to set it up.

+Methods in package: